 Of course, if you’re not a pro athlete, you need to balance training and rest according to your work situation and family responsibilities.
 In any case, a complete break from sports and work is necessary for everyone.

 - Kick off your off-season with a 2-week period of complete rest, or nearly no training at all.

 - After the complete rest period, slowly start your off-season training: Take it easy for the next two weeks and do only half of the training you would normally do.

 It’s good to do different sports in the beginning of your training season to give your body new, varied stimuli.

 Every now and then you need a rest period longer than two weeks.
-For example, I was suffering from fatigue and a leg overuse injury last year after the IRONMAN World Championship in Hawaii so I decided to take six weeks off from training.
-During that rest period, I only did light exercise, which for me is something entirely different from triathlon, such as downhill skiing.
+For example, when I was suffering from fatigue and a leg overuse injury after the IRONMAN World Championship, I decided to take six weeks off from training.
+During that rest period, I only did light exercise that was entirely different from triathlon, such as downhill skiing.

 Moreover, it’s good to do different sports in the beginning of your training season to give your body new, varied stimuli.
 For example, yoga and ball sports are a great change for endurance athletes.